-6.8.2 Emergency Stop: Standards
+5.8.2 Emergency Stop

-The emergency Stop function is used for the fastest possible shut-down of the machine in a dangerous situation.
-The Emergency Stop function can be triggered by the actions of a single person.
+The Emergency Stop function is used for the fastest possible shutdown of the machine in a dangerous situation.
+The Emergency Stop function is defined by IEC 60204.
+Principles of emergency stop devices and functional aspects are defined in ISO 13850.

+The Emergency Stop function will be triggered by the manual actions of a single person.
 It must be fully functional and available at all times.
-The user must not have to work out how to operate this mechanism.
+The user must understand instantly how to operate this mechanism (without consulting references or instructions).